-Wright State University is a national public university in Dayton, Ohio with more than 15,000 students.
-Offering 295 degree programs, the university is made up of eight colleges, three schools, and a branch campus in Celina, Ohio.
+Wright State University is a national public university in Dayton, Ohio with more than 10,000 students.
+Offering 315 degree programs, the university is made up of five colleges, two schools, and a branch campus in Celina, Ohio.
 Named for the Wright brothers, Wright State University offers an exceptional, affordable education.

 Explore Wright State

 Wright State University was named to honor aviation pioneers Orville and Wilbur Wright, who invented the world's first successful airplane in their Dayton bicycle shop.

 The Wright State campus features artistic pieces both in- and outdoors.
 As we renovate structures and construct new campus buildings, more and more public art pieces will continue to beautify campus.

 The Wright State tunnel system is believed to be one of the most extensive collegiate pedestrian tunnel systems in the United States.
 Nearly two miles of tunnels (10,436 feet) snake their way beneath Wright State's Dayton campus linking 20 of 22 buildings in the academic section of campus.